L-1 Visa For The U.S. | Work Visa For The USA

 1. Relationship between the two companies involved

-The first requirement is that the existing company in the home country and the company established in the USA or the office to be opened have a qualifying relationship with each other.
+The first requirement is that the company based in the home country and the company established in the U.S. or the office to be opened have a qualifying relationship with each other.

-Such a qualifying relationship exists, for example, when a dependent branch is established in the USA.
-However, it can also exist if both companies are legally independent.
-The decisive factor is then, above all, that one company has a stake in the other and that one company exercises de facto control over the other.
-However, a majority shareholding is not mandatory.
+Such a qualifying relationship exists, for example, if a dependent branch is established in the U.S. However, it can also exist if both companies are legally independent.
+The decisive factor here is that one company has a stake in the other and that one company effectively exercises control over the other.
+However, a majority stake is not mandatory.

-Finally, a qualifying relationship for an L-1 visa also exists if both companies are owned and controlled by a third company or a natural person, for example, belonging to one and the same sole proprietor.
+Finally, a qualifying relationship for an L-1 visa also exists if both companies are owned and controlled by a third company or a natural person, for example, if they belong to the same sole proprietor.

-The L-1 visa is therefore usually considered for parent, subsidiary or sister companies.
+The L-1 visa is therefore generally applicable to parent companies, subsidiaries, or sister companies.

 2. Ongoing business activities in Germany

-The home company must maintain its business operations while the employee is in the USA.
-An L-1 visa is therefore not suitable for individual entrepreneurs whose business at home stands idle while they set up a new business in the USA.
+The home company must maintain its business activities while the employee is in the US.
+An L-1 visa is therefore not suitable for sole proprietors whose business at home is dormant while they are setting up a new business in the U.S.

-In connection with the secondment of an employee to open a new office, it must be proven - namely, at the time of application - that sufficient office space has been rented.
-The visa is initially issued for only one year.
+When sending an employee to open a new office, proof must be provided at the time of application that sufficient office space has been leased.
+The visa is initially issued for one year only.

 What are the requirements for the L-1 visa applicant?

-The requirement for an L-1 visa is that the person to be transferred to the USA has either held a managerial position in the German company or has acquired and applied company-specific specialized knowledge.
-The position in the USA must also be a managerial position or require the application of specialized knowledge acquired abroad.
-However, the position in the USA and in Germany do not have to be the same.
-That is, someone with a managerial function in Germany could also be employed with specialized knowledge in the USA and vice versa.
+The prerequisite for an L-1 visa is that the person to be transferred to the U.S. has either held a managerial position in the foreign company or has acquired and applied company-specific specialist knowledge.
+The position in the U.S. must also be a managerial position or require the application of specialist knowledge acquired abroad.
+However, the position in the U.S. and abroad does not have to be the same, i.e. someone with a managerial function abroad could also be employed in the U.S. with specialized knowledge, and vice versa.

-A person operates in a managerial position if he or she is responsible for the management of the company or one of its departments and supervises other employees in a senior position and has at least a say in the hiring and dismissal of other employees.
+A person is considered to be in an executive position if they are responsible for managing the company or one of its departments, supervising other employees in senior positions, and having at least a say in the hiring and firing of other employees.

 2. Specialized knowledge

-Specialized knowledge that also qualifies for an L-1 visa may, for example, relate to the product range or services offered by the company.
-However, an L-1 visa may also be considered for jobs that require intimate knowledge of internal company procedures.
-This is, nevertheless, vital in such cases in which the skills required for the position are not available on the U.S. labor market.
+Specialized knowledge that also qualifies for an L-1 visa may relate, for example, to the product range or the services offered by the company.
+However, an L-1 visa may also be considered for activities that require intimate knowledge of internal company processes.
+In such cases, however, it is essential that the knowledge required for the position is not available on the U.S. labor market.

-Last but not least, it is required that the employee to be sent to the USA has been employed by the German company in a managerial position or with specialized knowledge for at least one year within three years prior to the application process.
-It should also be noted that only full-time employment can be considered and that part-time employment, even over several years, is not sufficient under any conditions.
+Last but not least, the employee who is to be sent to the U.S. must have been employed by the foreign company in a managerial position or with special knowledge for at least one year within three years prior to the application.
+It should also be noted that only full-time employment is eligible and that part-time employment, even if it extends over several years, is not sufficient under any circumstances.

 All requirements must be fulfilled when submitting the petition

-Blanket Petition - When the petition for an L-1 visa is not applicable
+Blanket petition – When the petition for an L-1 visa is not required

-The application process for an L-1 visa is rather complex.
-The U.S. employer must file a petition with a wide variety of documentation with the U.S. immigration authorities (USCIS) in advance.
-Only after the petition has been approved can the employee then apply for the actual visa at the U.S. consulate.
+Applying for an L-1 visa is quite a complex process.
+The U.S. employer must first submit a petition to the U.S. Citizenship and Immigration Services (USCIS) along with a wide range of documents.
+Only after the petition has been approved can the employee apply for the actual visa at the U.S. consulate.

-However, companies that meet some special requirements have the opportunity to apply for a so-called blanket petition.
-This makes it possible for the employees to be posted to actually only be required to attend the appointment at the U.S. consulate.
-Thus, it is no longer necessary to submit a petition in advance.
+However, companies that meet certain special requirements have the option of submitting a blanket petition.
+This means that the employees to be sent abroad only have to attend the appointment at the U.S. consulate.
+It is therefore no longer necessary to submit a petition in advance.

-Generally, only a U.S. company that has been in business for at least one year and meets one of the following requirements is eligible for a so-called blanket petition:
+A blanket petition is generally only available to U.S. companies that have been in business for at least one year and meet one of the following requirements:

-• At least ten L-1 visas have been successfully applied for via the U.S. company (or U.S. group) in the past twelve months (namely, for managers, executives or so-called specialized knowledge professionals, whereby only members of certain occupational groups fall into the latter category, i.e. specialized knowledge alone is not sufficient).
+• At least ten L-1 visas have been successfully applied for via the U.S. company (or U.S. group, if applicable) in the last twelve months (for managers, executives, or so-called specialized knowledge professionals, whereby only members of certain professional groups fall into the latter category; specialized knowledge alone is therefore not sufficient).

-• The U.S. company or U.S.-based affiliated companies have annual sales of at least 25 million U.S. dollars.
+• The U.S. company or U.S.-based group company has annual sales of at least USD 25 million.

-If such a blanket petition is approved by the USCIS for the first time, additional employees (managers, executives, specialized knowledge professionals) can be sent to the USA without first filing a petition.
-One consular appointment is sufficient.
+Once such a blanket petition has been approved by USCIS for the first time, additional employees (managers, executives, specialized knowledge professionals) can be sent to the U.S. without a petition having to be submitted for them in advance.
+A consulate appointment is sufficient.

 Family members and L-1 visa

 Spouses and unmarried children under the age of 21 can be issued an L-2 visa.
-However, only the spouse is permitted to work in the USA.
+However, only the spouse is allowed to work in the U.S., not the children.

-Our services on the L-1 visa - worldwide
+Our advice on the L-1 visa - worldwide

 Note: If you already know that an L-1 visa is the right visa for you and you therefore do not need a (fee-based) initial consultation, you can also commission us directly with the application for an L-1 visa!